Effects of Hurricane Ida in the Northeastern United States: New Jersey

 Several New Jersey public school districts delayed or cancelled classes because of flooding or severe weather damage.
 Newark Liberty International Airport suffered flooding in the terminals, and all departures were grounded.
 Operations continued the following morning with flight delays and cancellations.
 On September 2, it was announced that, because of the major flooding around SHI Stadium, the Rutgers–Temple home opener game would be postponed.
+TD Bank Ballpark, which was submerged underwater from Ida, re-opened on September 11, after 3 games against the Hartford Yard Goats were moved to Dunkin' Park.
 Governor of New Jersey Phil Murphy toured Mullica Hill.
 He said that the state needed improved infrastructure.
 Murphy said he would be requesting a major disaster declaration from the federal government, and promised to discuss storm-response measures with President Biden late on September 2.
+On September 5th President Biden approved the major disaster declaration, and the year after the declaration FEMA, reports that New Jersey has received more than 873 million in federal funds which consist of housing assistance and other needs assistance.

-Murphy also called the flooding "historic by any measure."
+Murphy called the flooding "historic by any measure."
 Murphy also attributed the storm to climate change, saying that "there's no denying it".
 The governor toured downtown Millburn.
 He stated that businesses and non-profits with up to 50 employees that were damaged by Hurricane Ida would be qualified for up to $5,000 in repercussions.
+Despite this, however, he was extensively criticized for his late declaration of a state of emergency, which many Republicans said lead to additional deaths leading up to the 2021 New Jersey gubernatorial election.